HerrSchtevie/themoddingbordello/content/overviews/TOT_overview.md

 # 📖 Tomes of Talos (TOT) – Modlist Overview

+### **Tomes of Talos (TOT)**

-**Tomes of Talos (TOT)** is a fully automated Wabbajack modlist for Skyrim Special Edition that transforms the game into a stunning and lore-rich adventure across Tamriel.
+**Tomes of Talos (TOT)** is the fully SFW counterpart to JOJ, offering the same scale, polish, and depth without any adult content.

+This list transforms Skyrim into a grand and immersive adventure, emphasizing exploration, narrative, and balanced progression across a beautifully enhanced world.
+Built directly on the foundation of JOJ, TOT preserves its visual fidelity, combat refinement, and expansive content while delivering a clean, lore-friendly experience.

+TOT is designed to feel epic yet grounded, encouraging players to lose themselves in a cohesive and immersive journey where every system supports storytelling and discovery.
+Combat, visuals, and progression are carefully tuned to maintain harmony without excess or disruption.

-Featuring complete visual overhauls, quest expansions, refined combat, and curated follower enhancements, TOT delivers an immersive and replayable experience focused on intensity, exploration, and narrative — all without adult content.
+Featuring complete visual overhauls, quest expansions, refined combat, and curated follower enhancements, TOT offers a polished and replayable experience for those who want the full Bordello scale in a fully SFW package.
-Built on the foundations of **Journals of Jyggalag**, TOT is Skyrim reimagined for players who want something **epic, balanced, and clean**.

 ---